 In addition to his long list of successful restaurant models, Shoults set forth on a new path that led him to something wildly different.
 Founded in 2022, Northern Immersion is a Bitcoin mining company that installs and services data centers to utilize North Dakota’s flare gas and transform that energy.
 “I started my company when I saw a fantastic opportunity here in North Dakota.
 In my opinion, North Dakota is going to be a top three Bitcoin mining state in the country.
 Bitcoin mining uses these high-powered computers that utilize a lot of energy,” Shoults said.

 “We’re focused on capturing stranded energy.
 When gas is flared, it puts methane into the atmosphere.
 We capture that gas, run it through a natural gas generator and we’re able to then harness that energy,” Shoults said.
 “We then capture that energy and use significant amounts of it to run the Bitcoin miners.
-We work with a gas capture energy expert, a power generation expert and we have the data mining center.
+We work with a gas capture energy expert, and a power generation expert and we have a data mining center.
 We created this effective solution and partnered with the best in the industry.”

 While Shoults may not have been the first to dive into the world of cryptocurrency, he did pick up the trend earlier than most, allowing him to have a leg up in the field on others.

 “I’ve always been very aware of what North Dakota has to offer.
 There are only about three of us locally that are serious about taking this to the next level while these big companies are coming in.
-I’m in a group with these other local miners that are passionate about coming together, collaborating and doing wonderful things for North Dakota,” Shoults said.
+I’m in a group with these other local miners that are passionate about coming together, collaborating, and doing wonderful things for North Dakota,” Shoults said.
 “Interestingly enough, the reason why we got into this is that all of our restaurants are mining Bitcoin.
-Having Bitcoin exposure at all of the businesses has brought forth many benefits.
+Having Bitcoin exposure in all businesses has brought forth many benefits.
 Instead of our operating capital sitting in a bank account and losing value due to inflation, we instead have put that cash to work to mine an asset that has a finite supply and can’t be inflated.
 Bitcoin is also classified as digital property so any gains are taxed as capital gains instead of the more costly income tax.”

 Having studied the ins and outs of the industry, Shoults encourages everyone to, at the very least, look into the industry and consider implementing it within their business to a certain extent.

 “I highly recommend that North Dakota business owners try to understand what Bitcoin is.
-Northern Immersion will probably have some opportunities down the road for North Dakota business investors to get involved,” Shoults said.
+Northern Immersion will probably have some opportunities for North Dakota business investors to get involved,” Shoults said.
 “Our mining operations are strictly going to be in North Dakota, as we’re 100% focused on working with local people that want to see their community succeed.
 Once we get the next few steps in place, we’re going to have a very solid model that we can open up to North Dakotans and give them an opportunity to get involved.”

 A Substantial Success!